sjmyuan/sjmyuan.github.io/_posts/2019-01-02-oauth-introduction.md

 ## How to keep the trusted connection?

-The Resource Provider will use a token(usually a bear token) to identify the trusted connection. the token has limited access and is shortterm.
+The Resource Provider will use a token(usually a bear token) to identify the trusted connection. the token has limited access and is short term.
 When the token is expired, the third-party application need to get it again.
 Some Resource Provider will provide a refresh token to trusted client, the third-party application can use the refresh token to refresh the access token.

 # The whole workflow

-The workflow of OAuth 2.0 is a process of building trusted connection between the Resouce Provider and thrid-party application.
+The workflow of OAuth 2.0 is a process of building trusted connection between the Resource Provider and third-party application.

 ## Implicit grant type